trellisconnect/js-sdk-docs/README.md

 1. Include our SDK on your page.
 2. Configure a handler using `TrellisConnect.configure()` as shown in the example.
-3. Call your handler's `open()` method, and Trellis will present a modal dialog enabling the user to connect his or her insurance account.
+3. Call your handler's `open()` method, and Trellis will present a widget enabling the user to connect his or her insurance account.
 4. Have your `onSuccess` method pass the `accountId` to your application server, which can call Trellis API endpoints to retrieve information about that account.
 (Note: Your application server – not your web and mobile clients - should access the Trellis API because such access requires the use of your Trellis `API_SECRET_KEY`, which should never be publicly disseminated.)
-5. Your `onClose` callback will be passed the `trellisSessionId` in the metadata object.
-The `trellisSessionId` is required to associate the user's session for certain Trellis API requests.

 ```
 <script src="https://cdn.trellisconnect.com/sdk/v1.1/trellis-connect.js"></script>